 Any type of plastic

 Any type of food is off-limits, no matter how soft it may be.
 The same is true of any leftover pieces, shells, bones or grounds that you want to get rid of.
 These belong in neither your pipes nor your garbage disposal.
 Throw them in the trash or compost.
-Here are a few easy steps to get you started in learning how to compost.
+Find out the things you should never put down the garbage disposal.

 Water does nothing to get rid of gum, so it tends to stick around—literally.
 You don’t want that in your pipes!
 If something does get clogged, check out these ways to unclog a toilet without a plunger.